srrussel74/RepData_PeerAssessment1/PA1_template.md

 ## [7] 2012-11-14 2012-11-30
 ## 61 Levels: 2012-10-01 2012-10-02 2012-10-03 2012-10-04 ...
 2012-11-30
 ```
-Given that total amount of missing values (2304) divided by 8 (days) resulting to 288, which is total interval per day.
-So the expectation is that only these whole days have got no values.
+Given is that total amount of missing values (2304) divided by 8 (days) results to 288, which is total number of interval of a day.
+So the expectation is that only these whole days are missing values.
-To confirm this for each of this 8 days, we check it by start _i=1_ (2012-10-01)
+To confirm this for each of this 8 days, we check it for _i=1_, which means "2012-10-01":

 ```r